How yoga can change your life

 I grew up in Madison, New Jersey and now live in Jupiter, Florida.
 I am 2 blocks from the ocean and spend a lot of time walking the beach, practicing yoga on the beach and breathing to the rhythm of the ocean waves.

-I am a wife, a mom of a son and two daughters, a “Gigi” of three toddler grandchildren and another due in November, a former teacher grades 1-12, a yoga teacher and Yoga Ed.
+I am a wife, a mom of a son and two daughters, a “Gigi” of four toddler grandchildren, a former teacher grades 1-12, a yoga teacher and Yoga Ed.
 Trainer and teacher and a lifelong learner about myself, others and this world.
 I am a closet comedienne who helps you laugh at the serious and embrace the ridiculous of the moment!

 I love the mountains of North Carolina, meditative walking in nature, music and poetry that inspires me, my two little dachshunds and the depth and honesty of children.
 My two daughters keep me grounded and lighthearted.
 My husband lets me pursue my dreams and my son reminds me to “take it easy.”
 And so my favorite times are with this family of mine that supports, loves and laughs!